Accurizing: Crown

 While many barrel manufacturers recess the crown to protect it from accidental damage, it can still be damaged over time by cleaning rods that are too hard.
 It is also not uncommon for factory crowns to be cut slightly off-center, so that one side of the bullet exits slightly earlier than the other, and this will result in the bullet being pushed away from that side, causing a significant deflection in its path.
 A crown may be re-cut with relative ease, and this can fix any problems caused by a defective or damaged crown, by ensuring an even release of the bullet.
+An 11 degree crown has the best accuracy potential, and should be applied to a barrel to get the best gas flow at the bullet exit point of the barrel.

 Stress

 Any machining process on a barrel, whether it's boring, rifling, or turning the outside contour, will produce some stress in the steel of the barrel.
 This stress can cause the barrel to expand unevenly as it heats, causing shots to "walk" as the barrel heats and cools.
 To prevent this, careful post-machining heat treatment is often used to stress-relieve the barrels.
 The amount of good this does depends on the technique used to make the barrel.
 For example, the hammer forging method of manufacture leaves a significant amount of stress in the barrels, which could be addressed through stress-relieving heat treatment.